Surviving the Holidays

 Bystander Engagement:

-It’s important to know how to step in when you see signs of sexual violence occurring, just as with any other form of violence.
-This guide teaches us how to effectively and efficiently recognize and stop violence as you see it happen.
+It’s important to know how to help when you see signs of sexual violence occurring, just like any other form of violence.
+This brochure teaches us how to effectively recognize and stop violence when see it happen.
 Transform yourself from a bystander to an upstander and help put a stop to sexual violence in the world around you.

 Click below to learn more.